 Daniel Caesar – Have A Baby (With Me).
-Lyrics & Meaning
+Lyrics Meaning: The Last Plea for a Fading Love

-A Last-Ditch Effort: Unpacking “Have A Baby (With Me)” by Daniel Caesar
+Unpacking the Story of Daniel Caesar’s “Have A Baby (With Me)”

 You hold my head, but in your head, you’ve already left